Top 5 Highest Paid Medical Assistant Specialties

 5. Ophthalmology Medical Assistant

-Lastly, ophthalmic medical assistants who specialize in ophthalmology tasks make up to $46,000 per year.
+Lastly, ophthalmic medical assistants who specialize in ophthalmology tasks make about $54,338 per year.

 Top Paying States for Medical Assistants in the U.S.A.

-The location of the job vacancy has a great impact when it comes to salary for both part-time and full-time medical assistants.
+The location of the job vacancy has a great impact when it comes to salary for both part-time and full-time medical assistant jobs.

 Cities also have a great impact on the highest average salaries.
 These are three curious statistics that aspiring medical assistants should also look into:

-- New York is the city with the highest employment level in the United States for Medical Assistants.
+2. New York City has the highest employment level in the United States for Medical Assistants.

 Medical assistants' salaries are heavily decided by locations, specialties, industries, and tasks.